LM-btw/LM-btw/README.md

 ---

-## 👋 About Me
+## 🧬 About Me

 I'm **Lucas Matheus**, also known as **LM**.

-I'm currently studying **Analysis and Systems Development (ADS) at IFSP** and building my path in software development.
+I'm currently studying **Analysis and Systems Development (ADS) at IFSP**, building my path in software development and exploring the relationship between software, systems and security.

-My main interests are **backend development, Linux, cybersecurity, databases and open source**.
+My main interests are:

+**Backend Development · Linux · Cybersecurity · Databases · Open Source**

-I like understanding technology beyond simply using it — from the application layer down to the operating system.
+I enjoy understanding technology beyond simply using it — from the application layer down to the operating system.

-I'm currently focused on turning what I learn into **real projects, experiments and useful software**.
+Currently, I'm focused on turning what I learn into **real projects, experiments and useful software**.

 ---